MEGA-DAgger: Imitation Learning with Multiple Imperfect Experts: Introduction

 \subsection{Related Work}

 \textbf{Imitation learning for autonomous driving}: Previous work have successfully applied imitation learning to self-driving cars for safe driving, see, e.g., \cite{le2022survey}, \cite{abbeel2004apprenticeship, pan2017agile, zhou2021exploring}.
 Few studies adopt imitation learning policy for autonomous racing scenarios which need to maintain performance in addition to safety. \cite{sun2022benchmark} provides a benchmark for autonomous racing using imitation learning.
-However, these work all assume single expert and cannot handle multiple experts case.
-In addition, they also have the assumption that expert demonstrations are perfect, which is relaxed in this work as well.
+However, these assume a single expert and cannot handle the multiple experts case.
+In addition, they also have the assumption that expert demonstrations are perfect, which is relaxed in this work.

 \textbf{Imitation learning with imperfect expert}: learning from imperfect demonstrations is also studied in the past few years, see, e.g., \cite{wu2019imitation, brown2020better, wang2021learning, brown2019extrapolating}.
-These work focus on learning from imperfect demonstrations from single expert using inverse reinforcement learning.
+These efforts focus on learning from imperfect demonstrations from single expert using inverse reinforcement learning.
 Instead, we consider interactive imitation learning with multiple imperfect experts for safety-critical autonomous systems in this paper.

-\textbf{Imitation learning with multiple experts}: when there are multiple experts, it is natural to raise a question: which expert should we trust?
+\textbf{Imitation learning with multiple experts}: when there are multiple experts, it is natural to raise a question: which expert should we select?
 This problem has been studied in the classification setting with the assumption that the labeled dataset is provided beforehand, see, e.g, \cite{raykar2009supervised, raykar2010learning}.
 However, in our work, the training process is interactive with unlabeled experts for complex autonomous systems, which makes existing literature inapplicable.